ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ![http public IP](./images/4.%20http%20public%20IP.png)

-* Finally, if you see the the text from the *echo* command appended to the `index.html` file, it means the Nginx site is working.
+* Finally, if you see the text from the *echo* command appended to the `index.html` file, it means the Nginx site is working.

 ### Step 8: Testing PHP With Nginx
 The LEMP stack is completely installed and fully operational.
 You can test it to validate that Nginx can correctly hand `.php` files off to your PHP processor.